DataHill82467/design_of_a_hesitant_movement_gesture_for_mobile_robots/README.md

 -----------------
 ## File description

-- Rrun01_einlesen+modell.R : Data Wrangling to contain a DataFrame which contains all information necessary for statistical Analysis.
-Statitstical Analysis for the experimental design, linear mixed-models and explorative plots and plots for the publication.
+- Rrun01_einlesen+modell.R : Data Wrangling to get a DataFrame which contains all information necessary for statistical analysis.
+Statitstical analysis for the experimental design, linear mixed-models and explorative plots and plots for the publication.

 - Rrun01_eingestellte_Back-Offs_analysieren.R : Additional explorative Analysis of Back-off motions, designed by the participants.